There’s too much to do,

 Getting there is a matter of practice, building from smaller to larger efforts.
 You start with something small, gradually piecing together how one thing works with the next.

-You can start with Waves of Focus.
-A 9-week course that gives you exercises to get out from under the overloaded lists, chaotic desktops, and a sea of sticky notes to start guiding your powerful and creative mind to where you want it to go.
+You can start with Waves of Focus, a course and community that gives you exercises to get out from under the overloaded lists, chaotic desktops, and the crushing sense of impossibility to start guiding your powerful and creative mind to where you want it to go.

-An online course providing you exercises to get out from under the overloaded lists, chaotic desktops, and a sea of sticky notes to start guiding your powerful and creative mind to where you want it to go.
+Join an online course and community.
+Get lessons and exercises to get out from under the overloaded lists, chaotic desktops, and a sea of sticky notes to start guiding your powerful and creative mind to where you want it to go.

 This course is for you if…